jzeyl/Ear-Measures/README.md

 Importing the coordinates and running the calculation scripts:
 > Import, calculate and export MASTER.R

 Example input coordinates are in the 'Input' folder.
-The inputs are a set of fcsv files from 3D slicer and picked point files (*pp) fromMeshlab.
+The inputs are a set of *.fcsv files from 3D slicer and picked point files (*pp) fromMeshlab.

 Calculation files: